-Almost no question is asked more than what the ideal Span of Control (SoC) should be.
-There are those that believe the answer is pretty simple, 8.
+Almost no question is asked more than what the ideal span of control should be.
+There are those that believe the answer is pretty simple – 8.
 You should have no more than 8 layers and no fewer than 8 direct reports.
 This is easy to understand and I’m sure there are situations where 8 is the ideal.

 Our view is it all depends.
 It depends on a large number of factors and dogma is incredibly dangerous.
 Believing there is a simple answer is a classic example of a rightsizing magic number.

 So, if it all depends, are we just stuck?
 Or is there a minimum and maximum?
-The answer is no, no and probably yes (but we can’t say with certainty what that exact maximum is.
-By the way, the minimum is a bit of a cop out, it is “1”).
+The answer is no, no and probably yes but we can’t say with certainty what that exact maximum is.
+By the way, the minimum is a bit of a cop out – 1.

 By increasing the span of control, you reduce the number of managers and layers in the organization.
 This gives, all things remaining equal, significant cost savings and improves communication from the top.

-In our standard OrgVue demo data set, we have an organization with 1,505 people and 229 managers, or an average SoC of 6.6.
+In our standard orgvue demo dataset, we have an organization with 1,505 people and 229 managers, or an average span of control of 6.6.
 The person at the top of the organization (depth 1/the CEO) has 6 direct reports.
-The CEOs reports (depth 2) have an average span of control of 4 while their reports 5.76 and so on, as depicted in the below graph.
+The CEO’s reports (depth 2) have an average span of control of 4 while their reports 5.76 and so on, as shown in the below graph.

-The actual layout can be seen in more detail in the “Icicle Layout”.
+The actual layout can be seen in more detail in the icicle chart below.
 Each direct report is pictured below the boss.
-(For fun, I have coloured this by age.
-From Green to Grey).
+For fun, I have coloured this by age.
+From Green to Grey.

-Each of the 7 layers can clearly been seen and it is immediately obvious that being at level 7 is quite an outlier and some functions only go to depth 3.
+Each of the 7 layers can clearly been seen and it’s immediately obvious that being at level 7 is quite an outlier and some functions only go to depth 3.

 Understanding this pyramid is useful when thinking through possible delayering savings.
 It identifies gaps and possible inefficiencies.
-The simplistic logic of having an average SoC of 8 would decrease the number of managers by 41 to 188.
+The simplistic logic of having an average span of control of 8 would decrease the number of managers by 41 to 188.
 This would mean you only need 5 layers (max depth of 5).
 This theoretically perfect pyramid would look like the below Excel table.

-A framework for thinking through an ideal Span of Control (SoC)
+a framework for thinking through an ideal span of control

 Like most problems, it is useful to break it down into various parts.
 There is the nature of the subordinates, the boss and the overall context of the organization.
 Each of these have various drivers.
-Understanding these drivers should help to answer what the SoC ought to be.
+Understanding these drivers should help to answer what the span of control ought to be.